Website accessibility. What you need to know by 2025.

 What exactly does website accessibility mean?

 Website accessibility means that all people, regardless of their physical or cognitive abilities, can use the content and functions of a website without any problems.
-This includes, for example, the provision of text alternatives for images, easy navigation using the keyboard, high-contrast colour schemes and the avoidance of flickering elements.
+This includes, for example, the provision of text alternatives for images, simple navigation using the keyboard, high-contrast colour schemes and the avoidance of flickering elements.
 The aim is to provide unrestricted access for all users.

 Which companies will be obliged to provide accessibility from 2025?